Bongs are a classic way to experience amazing dry herb sessions with smooth hits, and tasty smoke.

 Bongs are incredibly popular and are one of the best ways to enjoy dry herbs alone or with friends.
 The unique cooling power combined with generous hits means that there are a few other methods of herb consumption that can truly measure up to them.
 However, for a long time, a decent bong could set you back quite a bit.

 Cheap bongs combine quality with affordability.
-These wonderful glass pieces allow anyone to afford the unique power of a bong without going over budget.
+These wonderful glass pieces allow anyone to afford the unique power of a bong without needing to break the bank.
 If you're a beginner, or simply looking to save some money, then you shouldn't need to look any further than a cheap bong.